chenaciousD/website/content/projects/GenAIPerpsective/index.md

 Initially I used Replit (and copy/pasted between GPT for help writing and debugging code).
 I've since moved to using Visual Studio Code to access Github Copilot directly in the interface.

+**A few additional observations**
+- GPT rarely gets it right the first time.
+There is still a significant amount of debugging - but GPT guides you through this process.
+- GPT will hallucinate.
+For example, it once hallucinated about an API endpoint that didn't exist.
+I didn't realize this until lots of troubleshooting and then finally reading the official documentation.
+- GPT has to be constantly reminded of its context.
+As my prototypes got more complex involving multiple files and modules, I would have to remind GPT about the existence of these modules.